 We have 60 places on offer in each year group, making two classes of 30 children.
-We currently have a full intake due to start in our Foundation Stage in September 2024.
+We currently have 49 children due to start in the EYFS at Ely St John's in September 2021.

 Can parents volunteer to help in the classroom?